 Light and the Lake’s Color

 When the lake is shallow, light scatters and reflects shorter wavelengths of light, causing a lighter blue color to appear.
 The blue color is a product of blue light being bounced around by the physical structure of water and the color of the sky.
 Light that hits the surface of the lake from straight above penetrates more deeply, reflecting less.
 When the lake is deep, and the angle of incoming light is smaller, Lake Michigan’s color appears deep blue.
 This is because the light travels down with little obstructions and dissipates far below the surface.
 The light then appears darker in the visible spectrum.

 It gets more complicated when there are suspended solids in the water.
 The solids reflect light, making the color of the lake seem greenish or murky.
 Lake Michigan looks bluer than it did in the past.
 Clearer, bluer water is a sign that something is removing phytoplankton, which includes a form of green algae.
 Green algae is what had previously made the water greener and murkier, and responsibility for this bluer water goes to Zebra and Quagga mussels.

 Phytoplankton is a basic building block of the food chain, and it is a food source for many aquatic animals.
 It feeds many small fish in Lake Michigan.
 Populations of small fish have collapsed because of the loss of phytoplankton from the invasive mussels, and that has affected the larger fish that depend on the smaller fish for food.

-Lake color can be a complex issue, but it is still an amazing experience to visit the lake and note the daily changes in hue and brightness.
+Lake color can be a complex issue, with changes in hue and brightness.
 We are lucky to have the wonderful Lake Michigan here in Milwaukee.
-Come and view the ever-changing lake from the vantage point at our shoreline waiting to be explored at the Center.